Stable set polytopes and their 1-skeleta: -polytopes, simplicial complex polytopes, and stable set polytopes

 Let $G = (V,E)$ be a \demph{simple} graph, that is, $G$ has no loops and no multiple edges.
 A subset $A$ of the vertices $V$ is \demph{stable} for $G$ if no two vertices in $A$ are connected by an edge in $G$.
 Let \demph{$\Stab(G)$} denote the set of stable sets of $G$.
-The \demph{stable set polytope} of $G$ is the convex hull of the indicator vectors of the stable sets of $G$:
+It then follows that $\Stab(G)$ is a simplicial complex.
+The \demph{stable set polytope} of $G$ is the convex hull of the indicator vectors of the stable sets of $G$, that is